 Start playback in UAPP of a 192kHz file with the HiRes driver enabled.

 In the ADB shell, type:

-Search for a section that has a DIRECT or OFFLOAD tag in it.
+Search for a section that has a DIRECT in it.
 This mostly happens at the end of the dumpsys output and see if it is playing at 24-bit at 192000Hz.

 - adb shell

 logcat or logcat > /mnt/sdcard/log.txt

 Search for 'rate' in the log and see if you can determine which sample rate was really used.